chetandg123/cQubeTesting-2.0/Readme.txt

    https://sites.google.com/a/chromium.org/chromedriver/downloads

 Steps to install and configure the awscli
-   Enter the command below commands in the terminal sudo pip3 install awscli aws configure provide the s3 access key
+   Enter the below commands in the terminal sudo pip3 install awscli aws configure provide the s3 access key